-To join this MSc you should have a degree equivalent to UK first class or upper second class honours (2:1 or above) in a relevant subject which does not impart specialist knowledge or skills in relation to nutrition, such as nursing, midwifery, health and social care, pharmacy, medicine or biology.
+To join this MSc you should have a degree equivalent to UK first class or upper second class honours (2:1 or above) in a relevant subject, such as nutrition, nursing, midwifery, health and social care, pharmacy, medicine or biology.
 An interview forms part of the selection process.

 Months of entry

-This MSc in Applied Clinical Nutrition is intended for frontline health professionals who provide advice to the public about nutrition-related aspects of health and disease.
-It has been developed to meet the growing need for community and acute care professionals to have a fundamental knowledge of nutrition, as they become increasingly tasked with the responsibility to provide nutritional support and advice.
+This MSc in Applied Clinical Nutrition is intended for those currently working or planning to work in health and/or social care professions, providing advice to the public about nutrition-related aspects of health and disease.
+The programme has been developed to meet the growing need for health and social care professionals to have a fundamental knowledge of nutrition, as they become increasingly tasked with the responsibility to provide nutritional support and advice.